 Overnight Rafting Tours

 There are also longer, overnight rafting tours from Moab.
 Those trips are usually private, just for your family or group, and can be a wonderful adventure.
-Here you can find a highly-rated overnight rafting tour.
+You’d have to reach out to some local tour operators and see if they can arrange a trip like that for you.

 Best Time to Go

 The best season for rafting in Moab is in summer, from May to September.
-Most companies run tours from April or May until October.
+Most companies run rafting tours in Moab between mid-April or May until October.

 Rafting in Moab with Kids – Our Experience